...

 1. Storm Loss

 Storms, including hurricanes, tornadoes, hailstorms, and severe thunderstorms, can cause widespread damage to property.
+Severe weather events, such as hurricanes and tornadoes, often result in wind damage claims and extensive property damage.
 In Florida, where hurricanes and tropical storms are common, and Illinois, which experiences tornadoes and severe thunderstorms, property owners often find themselves dealing with wind, water, and structural damage.
 Wind and hail damage are also common issues during storms, leading to significant damage to siding and roofing.

-- Insurance claims for storm damage can be complicated, as insurers may try to deny claims or understate the damage.
+• Insurance claims for storm damage can be complicated, as dealing with your insurance carrier or insurance provider may involve claim denials or disputes over the extent of the damage.

 A property damage lawyer can help you document storm-related losses, ensure you meet the deadlines for filing claims, and protect your interests in the event of a dispute with your insurer.